 Once the student receives an offer of admission, a tuition deposit indicates acceptance of the offer of admission and the intention to enroll at North Park Theological Seminary.
-The tuition deposit deadline for the fall semester is June 15 and for the spring semester is December 15.
-Cancellations after June 15 or December 15 respectively are not refundable.
-Students admitted after June 1st or after December 1st will have four weeks to accept the offer of admission by making a tuition deposit.
+The tuition deposit deadline for the fall semester is June 15 and for the spring semester is December 1.
+Cancellations after June 15 or December 1 respectively are not refundable.
+Students admitted after June 1 or after December 1 will have four weeks to accept the offer of admission by making a tuition deposit.
 Failure to make a tuition deposit by the appropriate deadline may result in the cancellation of the offer of admission, and scholarships and grants may be offered to another student.
-After a student has made a tuition deposit, the student may apply for student apartments (see section below about student apartments).
+After a student has made a tuition deposit, the student may apply for student housing.